ministryofjustice/hmpps-digital-tech-radar/.techradar/data/radar/2022-11-01/DB_-_Flyway.md

 tags: [hmpps]
 ---

-"Version control for your database.
-Robust schema evolution across all your environments.
-With ease, pleasure and plain SQL."
+Flyway is an open-source database migration tool that helps manage version control for databases.
+It enables developers to apply, track, and version database schema changes through a series of migration scripts, ensuring that the database is consistently updated across different environments.